tozd/go-errors/README.md

 those interfaces, too.

-What this package primarily provides are utility functions for common cases so that it is just easier to do "the right thing" and construct such useful errors.
-(And at the same time errors have stack traces and structural details if you need them.)
+What this package primarily provides are utility functions for common cases so that it is just easier to do "the right thing" and construct useful errors.
+It even calls into standard `errors` package itself for most of the heavy lifting.
+Despite many features this package provides this approach keeps it pretty lean.

 ## This package uses `github.com/pkg/errors` under the hood!